Home Employee Dismissal | Employment Law Services | Darwin Gray

 What is employee dismissal?

-Dismissing employees can be risky and can lead to the employee attempting to claim unfair dismissal, so for advice on dismissals, our expert employment law solicitors are here to help and have significant experience of advising on the dismissal process.
+Dismissing employees can be risky and can lead to the employee attempting to claim unfair dismissal, so for advice on dismissals, our expert employment law solicitors are here to help and have significant experience of advising on the dismissal process and the carrying out of a fair dismissal procedure.

-How can an employer dismiss an employee fairly?
+How can an employer carry out the dismissal of an employee fairly?

-By law, there are only 5 reasons that an employer can rely on as being potentially fair reasons to carry out a fair dismissal process.
+By law, there are only 5 fair reasons for dismissal.
 They are:

-• Misconduct (or gross misconduct) – where an employee has done something wrong (this type of potential dismissal will usually happen after a disciplinary hearing).
+• Misconduct – where an employee has done something wrong (this type of potential dismissal will usually happen after a disciplinary hearing).
 It can also occur upon the serious poor performance of an individual.

 • Capability – this can either include the individual’s poor performance or a medical reason meaning the employee is not capable of doing their job.